 - Note: Hotpress means the paper is smooth.

 - Tracing paper

 - Photographic reference material.
 I will supply some images, however, if you wish to draw a particular animal you must bring your own reference materials.
 These must be colour prints, A4 size.
 Digital devices are to be used as back up reference only.

 - Extras – you may wish to include some or all the following in your ‘kit’ if you already own these items.

 - A portable light source – must be battery operated.

 - Personal fan – must be battery operated.

 - White cotton gloves

-With over forty years of experience as a professional artist specialising in all forms of drawing medium, but particularly graphite, Linda Weil is known for her engaging and detailed drawings of wildlife, nature studies and found objects.
+With over 40 years of experience as a professional artist specialising in all forms of drawing medium, but particularly graphite and colour pencil, Linda Weil is known for her engaging and detailed drawings of wildlife, nature studies and found objects.

-Linda exhibits regularly at Tacit Galleries in Collingwood as well as a variety of Australian art shows.
+Linda is represented by and exhibits regularly at Tacit Galleries in Collingwood, Victoria, as well as a variety of regional Australian art shows.